BABUSHKIN’S

 “What a World” imagines our Earth as an old mother, “waiting for us to come around.”
 That’s Susan Griss on electric bass.

 “Butt Call” tells the story of a failed affair.
-That’s Mark Murphy on bass.
+Played by the Starlight Trio, with Len Kobrinsky on keyboard and Susan Griss on electric bass.

 “Nice and Easy,” written by Alan Bergman, Marilyn Bergman, and Lew Spence, was the title song of Frank Sinatra’s 1960 album.